 In fact, unless they’re paying a one-time lump sum, homebuyers could end up spending more for LPMI over the life of their loan than if they had chosen a traditional PMI route.
 That’s a potential home-buying mistake you’ll want to avoid.

 LPMI might be a good choice for a homebuyer planning to keep the mortgage for five to 10 years or stay in the home.
 It usually takes 11 years to build enough equity to cancel a borrower-paid PMI policy.

 💡 Quick Tip: SoFi Home Loans are available with flexible term options and down payments as low as 3%.*

 A Pro of LPMI

 Before a homeowner writes off lender-paid mortgage insurance altogether, it’s best to look at a potential benefit the arrangement offers over traditional monthly mortgage insurance.

 More Affordable Monthly Payment

-With LPMI, the monthly payment could be more affordable because the cost of the PMI is spread out over the entire loan term rather than bunched into the first several years.
+With LPMI, the monthly payment could be more affordable because the cost is spread out over the entire loan term rather than bunched into the first several years.

 Here’s an example.
 If Sarah buys a home with a 10% down payment and it takes her 10 years to get the loan-to-value ratio down to 78% (a lender automatically drops PMI payments at this percentage if the borrower is in good standing), those 10 years of payments could all include several hundred dollars in addition to her premium and interest payments.

-While LPMI may not save Sarah money overall, she may be able to enjoy smaller monthly payments as the additional payments for coverage are stretched out equally over the entire life of her loan rather than the start.
+While LPMI may not save Sarah money overall, she may have smaller monthly payments because the additional payments for coverage are stretched out equally over the entire life of her loan rather than the start.

 … and Potential Cons